bdboogie/DarkGolf/posts/rocks.md

 2. Replaced index.njk
 3. Added Avatar thumbnail to Navigation div on base.njk
 4. Updated metadata.json with personal and site details.
-5. Added Font Awesome Favicons to navFav.json
+5. Added Font Awesome Favicons to navFav.json (but it didnt like fa-chart-area, too new, use this list https://www.fontawesomecheatsheet.com/font-awesome-cheatsheet-4x/)
 6. Created navigation items by folder and index.md file Navigation
 1. to create an entry in the nav bar to an anchor create a njk like resources.njk